alrx31/EventsManager/README.md

 8. Open the browser and go to the `http://localhost:3000/` to see the application
 9. Open the browser and go to the `http://localhost:5274/` to see the swagger documentation

+To run the tests, run the command `dotnet test` in the root folder

-if your server start in another port, change the `index.ts` file in `Client/Client/src/http` to the your port
+if your server start in another port, change the `index.ts` file in `Client/Client/src/http` to the your port if you use another database, change the `appsettings.json` file to your connection string
+* use the relation database, because the EF core is configured to use the relation database

 Made by **ULtaR**